-- 5.2 To ensure our new methodology is compliant with all relevant guidance and charging principals, we have (in addition to our normal assurance procedures) had our charges model and methodology, including this Method Statement, externally peer reviewed by Frontier Economics (October 2022). - 5.3 We have published the full peer review report from Frontier, which can be found on our website16. - 5.4 In summary, "Frontier Economics were commissioned by Wessex Water to peer review its revised methodology for setting bulk charges for New Appointments and Variations (NAVs) in 2023/24.
-In particular, the aim of this work was to assess whether the Wessex approach complies with the most recent bulk charging guidance for new appointees issued by Ofwat^{17, 18, 19}, emerging best practice from the Bulk Charging Working Group (BCWG)20, as well as its obligations under the application of the Competition Act 199821.

-The scope of this work is limited to a review of Wessex's bulk charging methodology and a high level review of its underlying bulk charges model only.
-A technical review has been separately commissioned for a formal assurance of the efficiency of inputs, calculations and accounting approach.22"

-- 5.5 Frontier Economics found that, "Subject to the limitations of our peer review and the high-level nature of Ofwat's guidance, we consider that Wessex's approach for setting bulk charges for new appointments and variations and its approach to explaining them to stakeholders in its method statement is - in line with the latest guidance available, - has made progress towards aligning to the current industry best practice (which we note continues to evolve), and - not inconsistent with the economic principles of competition law"23. - 5.6 Frontier Economics recommend that, "Going forward, we consider that a longer time period than the current three years for the averaging of costs may be more appropriate for the calculation of direct ongoing capital maintenance costs, to give greater consideration to the level, timing and profile of all maintenance costs incurred over the lifetime of the asset.
-This
+- 5.2 To ensure our new methodology is compliant with all relevant guidance and charging principals, we have (in addition to our normal assurance procedures) had our charges model and methodology, including this Method Statement, externally peer reviewed by Frontier Economics (October 2022). - 5.3 We have published the full peer review report from Frontier, which can be found on our website17. - 5.4 In summary, "Frontier Economics were commissioned by Wessex Water to peer review its revised methodology for setting bulk charges for New Appointments and Variations (NAVs) in 2023/24.
+In particular, the aim of this work was to assess whether the Wessex approach complies with the most recent bulk charging guidance for new appointees issued by Ofwat^{18, 19, 20}, emerging best practice from the Bulk Charging Working Group (BCWG)21, as well as its obligations under the application of the Competition Act 199822. - The scope of this work is limited to a review of Wessex's bulk charging methodology and a high level review of its underlying bulk charges model only.
+A technical review has been separately commissioned for a formal assurance of the efficiency of inputs, calculations and accounting approach.23" - 5.5 Frontier Economics found that, "Subject to the limitations of our peer review and the high-level nature of Ofwat's guidance, we consider that Wessex's approach for setting bulk charges for new appointments and variations and its approach to explaining them to stakeholders in its method statement is - in line with the latest guidance available, - has made progress towards aligning to the current industry best practice (which we note continues to evolve), and - not inconsistent with the economic principles of competition law"24. - 5.6 Frontier Economics recommend that, "Going forward, we consider that a longer time period than the current three years for the averaging of costs may be more appropriate for the calculation of direct ongoing capital maintenance costs, to give greater consideration to the level, timing and profile of all maintenance costs incurred over the lifetime of the asset.
+This would also potentially give greater consideration to the length of the regulatory cycle.
+We

-16 https://corporate.wessexwater.co.uk/our-performance/our-charges
+17 https://corporate.wessexwater.co.uk/our-performance/our-charges

-17 Ofwat, January 2021, Bulk charges for new appointees - guidance on our approach and expectations
+18 Ofwat, January 2021, Bulk charges for new appointees - guidance on our approach and expectations

-18 Ofwat, January 2021, Bulk charges for new appointees - conclusions on revising our guidance
+19 Ofwat, January 2021, Bulk charges for new appointees - conclusions on revising our guidance